 German, Nordic, Slavic & Dutch

-The Department of German, Nordic, Slavic & Dutch (GNSD), located in the College of Liberal Arts, has 27 faculty members and teaches more than 1,100 undergraduate students.
+The Department of German, Nordic, Slavic & Dutch (GNSD), located in the College of Liberal Arts, has 9 tenured and 21 teaching faculty members and teaches more than 1,100 undergraduate students.
 GNSD is a community engaged in transnational cultural studies with a focus on the languages, literatures, and cultures of central and northern Europe and Russia.